top of page

 Bareboat Charters vs. Time Charters

-A time charter allows for the leasing of a vessel for a set period, granting the charterer exclusive use and control.
+A time charter allows for the leasing of a vessel for a set period of time, granting the charterer exclusive use and control.
 The charterer pays a daily hire fee and is accountable for fuel and port charges.
 On the other hand, a bareboat charter enables the charterer to rent a vessel without crew or provisions, assuming full operational responsibility.
 The main distinction lies in the level of control and responsibility the charterer holds.

 Bareboat Charters vs. Voyage Charters